Do we even realize how ubiquitous John Grisham has become?

 He’s a board member for The Innocence Project, which works to free death row inmates who have been wrongfully convicted, and often advocates for criminal justice reform.
 He’s written about his views in both fiction and non-fiction works, and his writing explores the flaws and inequities in America’s legal system.

 But you won’t hear him preaching his values dogmatically despite the pulpit his books provide.
-His values are evident in the stories he chooses to tell and how he chooses to tell them, but they flow subtly and organically.
+His values are evident in the stories he chooses to tell and how he decides to tell them, but they flow subtly and organically.

 Grisham uses his platform to give a voice to those who don’t have the power to speak up for themselves.

-If I ever have the chance to interview Grisham, what story would you most like to hear him tell?
+If I ever have the chance to interview Grisham, what story would you like to hear him tell?